picocherry/picotype/README.md

    - **macOS**: Double-click the font files or use Font Book
    - **Linux**: Copy to `~/.local/share/fonts/` and run `fc-cache -f -v`
    - **Windows**: Right-click and select "Install"

+# Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## Editing in FontForge